 Therefore, I decided to do some deep research on this topic and provide a solution for anyone having the same issue.
 Paintball guns are unpredictable equipment that may face problems due to a multitude of internal complications.

-A paintball gun, not recock primarily because your air tank is empty.
-If not, then there is a chance for chopped paintballs gummed up inside.
-In rare case, less or inadequate pressure in hammer will also result in recock issue.
+So why do paintball guns not recock?
+Most times, a paintball gun will not recock because your tank is empty.
+If not, there is a chance that chopped paintballs are gummed up inside.
+And in rare cases, inadequate pressure from the hammer will also result in recock issue.

-There may be a chance that the pressure on the hammer might decrease over a period of time which results in this issue.
-Adjust the tension on the hammer, and test whether the gun is working fine.
-If it does not solve the issue, then you might need to replace your hammer.
+There is a rare chance that the hammer’s pressure decreased over a period of time, resulting in this issue.
+Adjust the tension on the hammer, and test whether the gun again.